open-telemetry/opamp-go/CONTRIBUTING.md

 Note that this is tested on linux/amd64 and darwin/amd64 and is known to not work on darwin/arm64 (M1/M2 Macs).
 Fixes are welcome.

+# Releasing a new version of opamp-go

+1. `Draft a new release` on the releases page in GitHub.

+2. Create a new tag for the release and target the `main` branch.

+3. Use the `Generate release notes` button to automatically generate release notes.
+Modify as appropriate.

+4. Check `Set as a pre-release` as appropriate.

+5. `Publish release`